 The daily summary reports system events that affect packages, such as scheduled patch updates, system reboots, or failures to check in.
-In addition to including the system here, you must activate to receive e-mail notification in the Your Preferences page of the Overview category.
+In addition to including the system here, you must activate to receive e-mail notification in Main Menu > Home > Overview > Your Preferences.